jstnw10/Dartbase-Admin-SDK/README.md

 ## Firebase Auth

-The `FirebaseAuth` class implements the necessary functionality for managing accounts.
+The `Firebase` class implements the necessary functionality for managing accounts.
 It currently only supports `Email/Password` sign-in, so make sure it's enabled under `Authentication` -> `Sign-in Method`.

 You'll also need to go to your `Firebase Console`, open `Project Settings` and under the `General` tab copy the `Web API Key`.